OlegTheSnowman/TheSnowFortress/index.md

 ---
 layout: default
-title: About Us
+title: Main Page
 ---

-# About Us
-This is where you can write about your website or yourself.
+##Welcome welcome!
+My name is Oleg, and I'm glad to see you aboard!
+You can find everything in the navigation menu and I hope it will help you along your jerney!